 So, if “race” is a strictly biological concept, what precisely is the word’s meaning?
-The term has of course been regularly used and abused by racists —hence the frequent use of quotes enclosing it.
-It is not a synonym of species, but rather of subspecies (or even sub-subspecies), where the prefix “sub-” is used here in the sense of a subset or subdivision, not to indicate inferiority.
-The genetic variations among human beings are so tiny that, if we define a “race” as a subspecies, then there is only one human “race” and we are all part of it.
-Racists are those who exaggerate the significance of these genetic variations, establish groupings which they mislabel “races”, and then attempt to establish a hierarchy amongst them.
+The term has, of course, been regularly used and abused by racists —hence the frequent use of quotes enclosing it.
+It is not a synonym of species but rather of subspecies (or even sub-subspecies), where the prefix “sub-” is used here in the sense of a subset or subdivision, not to indicate inferiority.
+The genetic variations among human beings are so tiny that if we define a “race” as a subspecies, then there is only one human “race,” and we are all part of it.
+Racists are those who exaggerate the significance of these genetic variations, establish groupings that they mislabel “races”, and then attempt to establish a hierarchy among them.
 Such groupings have little reality, as the borders between them are extremely fuzzy or nonexistent.

 To be accurate, there is only one human subspecies currently.
-There have co-existed in the past more than one subspecies of human beings, for example when Homosapiens neanderthalensis coexisted with Homosapiens, although the scientific consensus now considers them to be a separate species i.e. Homo neanderthalensia.
+There have co-existed in the past more than one subspecies of human beings, for example, when Neanderthals coexisted with Homosapiens.
 And who knows what the distant future may bring?
 If a population of humans became physically separated from the rest of humanity for a long period of time—for example, if humans colonized Mars, and if travel between Earth and Mars remained very infrequent—then that separate population of humans might constitute a distinct subspecies after a few hundred thousand years or more of adaptation to their distinct environment.
 It is important to preserve the biological meaning of the word “race” in order to prevent the apologists of certain ideologies from hijacking the concept for their own dubious purposes.

 The Degeneration of 21st Century AntiRacism into Racialism

-The racialisation of religious affiliation is only one of several ways in the current 21st century antiracism movement has deviated from its primary goal of countering racism and degenerated towards racialism:
+The racialization of religious affiliation is only one of several ways in which the current 21st-century antiracism movement has deviated from its primary goal of countering racism and degenerated towards racialism:

 - The movement has abandoned universalism and is now obsessed with each person’s racial identity (or other identities).
 This problem is so serious that the movement itself has received accusations of being racist.
 Although the term “racialist” is probably more appropriate.

-- The movement sees racism everywhere, even where it does not exist, or where it is much less important than the movement claims.
+- The movement sees racism everywhere, even where it does not exist or where it is much less important than the movement claims.
 And yet, that same movement neglects to denounce certain blatant examples of racism or ethnic bigotry.
-For example, we rarely hear criticism of the strong anti-black racism common among Arabo-Muslims in North Africa.
+For example, we rarely hear criticism of the strong anti-black racism common among Arab Muslims in North Africa.

-- The movement has taken a therapeutic approach to racism as if it were a purely individual problem and not societal.
-According to the late Ambalavaner Sivanandan (quoted by Kena Malik in “From Anti-Racism to Psychobabble”), this has turned racism into “a combination of mental illness, original sin and biological determinism”.
-This therapeutic approach, in this author’s opinion, turns antiracism into a parareligion at best, and a lucrative scam at worst.
+- The movement has taken a therapeutic approach to racism as if it were a purely individual problem and not a societal one.
+According to the late Ambalavaner Sivanandan (quoted by Kena Malik in “From Anti-Racism to Psychobabble”), this has turned racism into “a combination of mental illness, original sin, and biological determinism.”
+This therapeutic approach, in this author’s opinion, turns antiracism into a parareligion at best and a lucrative scam at worst.

 What is Secularism?